opendocsg/slw-judgments-backfill/2000_SGHC_179/report.md

  he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both.

-In order to establish the charges under s 6(a) of the Act against the appellant, the burden was on the prosecution to prove the following four elements beyond a reasonable doubt ( **Kwang Boon Keong Peter v PP** [1998] 2 SLR 592 at 613):
+In order to establish the charges under s 6(a) of the Act against the appellant, the burden was on the prosecution to prove the following four elements beyond a reasonable doubt ( **Kwang Boon Keong Peter v PP** <span class="citation">[1998] 2 SLR 592</span> at 613):

 (i) acceptance of gratification;